 It’s also worth noting that selling on Shopify attracts transaction fees.
-For merchants on the basic plan, the transaction fee is 2%.
-It’s 1% for the medium plan and 0.5% for the advanced.
+For merchants on the basic shopify plan, the transaction fee is 2%.
+It’s 1% for the shopify plan and 0.5% for the advanced shopify plan.

 However, these transaction fees are only applicable to merchants using external payment providers like PayPal.
 Those who use Shopify’s Payments are exempted from the fees.